By Jestina Blazi – Art in Tanzania internship

 What Happens When You Diversify Your Investments?

-When you diversify your investments, you reduce the risk you’re exposed to to maximize your returns.
-Although there are certain risks you can’t avoid, such as systemic risks, you can hedge against unsystematic risks like business OR financial risks.
+When you diversify your investments, you reduce the risk you’re exposed to, thereby maximising your returns.
+Although certain risks cannot be avoided, such as systemic risks, you can hedge against unsystematic risks, like business or financial risks.

 The most common reason for diversification is the need to survive.
-Businesses fight for their survival in the market and are willing to expand their production lines to incorporate new products to earn more significant profits.
+Businesses fight for their survival in the market and are willing to expand their production lines to incorporate new products, thereby earning more substantial profits.

-In cases where a business produces seasonal products that only earn revenue for a selected time of the year, diversification of products can ensure that revenue flow remains constant throughout the year.
+In cases where a business produces seasonal products that only generate revenue for a specific time of the year, diversification of products can ensure that revenue flow remains consistent throughout the year.

-For instance, the market demand for ice creams, juices, and soft drinks is more during summer but less in the winter season.
-If the companies producing these items diversify their production line to include winter apparel, they could earn revenue for their business during winter.
+For instance, the market demand for ice cream, juices, and soft drinks is higher during the summer but lower in the winter season.
+If companies producing these items diversify their production lines to include winter apparel, they could generate revenue for their business during the winter.

 Not every business needs diversification.
-Some use it purely to expand the grasp of their business further into every field of production.
+Some use it purely to expand their business’s reach further into every field of production.
 Diversification can be a good investment or a waste of precious resources depending on the strategies implemented and the demand for the goods produced.

 https://www.shopify.com/encyclopedia/entrepreneurship